NonRoute/Cinema-Booking/README.md

 <img src="./images/showtime_viewer1.png" width="600">

-2. You will be redirected to the login page if you click "Purchase"
+2. Viewer will be redirected to the login page if they click "Purchase"

 </details>

 ### User
 User have all viewer permission.
-Furthermore, user can purchase and view their own tickets.
+Including, the ability to purchase and view their own tickets

 <details>
     <summary>Register / Login</summary>

-1. To create an account, fill in your username, email, and password, then click "Register"
+1. To create an user account, fill in a username, email, and password, then click "Register"

 <img src="./images/register1.png" width="600">